What Animals Can’t Swim? (5 Examples With Pictures)

 Just like a non-swimming person, gorillas are naturally cautious and afraid of water.
 For instance, some captivity gorillas have been noted to use the stick as a tool to measure the water depth.

-Luckily, gorillas are not dependant on the water by any means.
-They absorb enough water from their diet, and so they rarely even have to drink water. (source)
+Luckily, gorillas are not dependent on the water by any means.
+They absorb enough water from their diet, so they rarely even have to drink water. (source)

 Giraffes